vzdrizhni/A-rpg-game/README.md

 ### Design Process

 Initially a game was designed as a turned-based RPG about fantasy creatures battles.
 But because of the severe reality the game is what it is now.
+At the end of the day 2 I have learned basics of Phaser.
+I have created scenes, added objects to the scenes, added collisions and assets to the scenes.
+The rest of the days have been organized as following:
+* Implemented the logic of the game.
+* Implemented the API service scoring system.
+* Implemented tests for Scenes and API.
 <!-- INSTALLATION -->
 #